- Claude Alexander, III

-A native of Washington, D.C., Mr. Alexander is a graduate of Towson University in Towson, Maryland.
-He received additional training from The Ailey School as a Fellowship student, Parsons Dance and Dallas Black Dance Theatre's Summer Intensive Professional Training on full scholarship.
-Mr. Alexander has also had the opportunity to set works on Dallas Black Dance Theatre, DBDT II and Dallas Black Dance Theatre's Junior Performing Ensemble.
+A native of Washington, D.C., Claude comes to Dallas Black Dance Theatre after attending Towson University in Towson, Maryland.
+He received additional training from The Ailey School as a Fellowship student, Parsons Dance and Dallas Black Dance Theatre's Summer Intensive professional trainings on full scholarship.
+Claude’s previous dance experience includes dancing with Dishibem and Dance RINK, both of Baltimore, Maryland and Eudora Ballet.
+He has performed works by Alvin Ailey, Elisa Monte, Hope Boykin, Dianne McIntyre, Bridget L. Moore and Christopher L. Huggins.
+He has also had the opportunity to set works on DBDT, DBDT II, Allegro and the Senior Performing Ensemble.

 From Atlanta, Georgia, Mr. Smith is a graduate of Brenau University with a Bachelors of Fine Arts in Dance.
 He is also a graduate of Florida School of the Arts, where he was a scholarship student completing both an Associate of Science and an Associate of Arts degree in dance performance.
 He has received additional dance training from The Ailey School, Orlando Ballet School, Atlanta Ballet and Dallas Black Dance Theatre II.
 Mr. Smith has performed as a soloist with the Gainesville Ballet and Royal Caribbean Celebrity Cruise Line.